tolicodes/articles/wip/modern-tdd.md

 ```
 Feature: Cart
 	Scenario: I should be able to see a product catalog
-		When I go to the "
+		When I go to the "Product Selection Screen"
+		Then I should see a "Product"
+		And I should see a "Price" inside the "Product" containing "$1.00"

 ```

 ## Storybook based development